 Moving neck in all direction:

 Few movements available in the neck are flexion (looking down), extension (looking up), side flexion (touching ear to shoulder), rotation (looking over shoulder), moving in clockwise and anticlockwise (moving neck in a circle both direction).
 The picture below demonstrates these movements.
-If you have pain or discomfort in the neck due to posture or just needs to loosen neck muscles up, performing these movements few times ( 5 to 7 repetitions) helps.
+If you have pain or discomfort in the neck due to posture or just needs to loosen neck muscles up, performing these movements a few times ( 5 to 7 repetitions) helps.

 Chin Tuck Exercise: